FrederickAlt/CREALITY-K1-AND-K1-MAX-CFS-RETRUDE-BEFORE-CUT-MOD/docs/extrude-process-stages.md

   This makes the stage values observable on the serial interface during loading.
 - Stage numbers are protocol enum values, not a consecutive step count.
-Missing numbers mean only that no useful compatibility role is documented here.
+Missing numbers mean only that no useful compatibility role was observed.
 - Human-readable names below describe observed behavior, not confirmed firmware terminology.
 - Normal wrapper-managed loading uses stages `0`, `4`, `5`, and `7`; stage `6`